 Because DCIS is noninvasive, patients' chances of recovery and long-term survival after treatment are near 100%.
 In fact, a 2015 JAMA Oncology study found that, regardless of the type of treatment pursued, only about 3% of DCIS patients died from breast cancer over the next 20 years—a rate similar to that of the general population.

 For older women diagnosed with DCIS, the news is even better: A study presented at the 2017 European Cancer Congress found that women over 50 with DCIS were actually less likely to die of all causes over the next 10 years or so, compared to the general population.
 "This might be explained by the generally better health and socioeconomic status of women who regularly participate in breast cancer screening," the authors said in a news release.

 After DCIS, the risk of another cancer is higher

-Stage 0 breast cancer does come with risks, however.
-“When you have DCIS, it means your risk of developing another DCIS or an invasive breast cancer is higher than the general population,” says Dr. Meyers.
+Stage 0 breast cancer still comes with risks.
+"When you have DCIS, it means your risk of developing another DCIS or an invasive breast cancer is higher than the general population," says Dr. Meyers.
 Studies show that people with DCIS have a 1% to 2% chance of developing invasive breast cancer after a mastectomy and a slightly higher chance after a lumpectomy.